vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 A Cautionary Note on Shaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You may wonder why Project Athena does not simply allow everyone to see shaders by default.
-Shaders are a very powerful tool, and when used incorrectly, can harm the user experience for everyone on the platform.
+Shaders are a very powerful tool, and when used incorrectly, can harm the user experience for everyone on the domain.
 A poorly written shader or a shader created by a bad actor can slow things down to a crawl or interfere with a user’s view of the virtual world.

-Also, Project Athena does not currently support shaders as anything but an experimental feature.
-Shader support for meshes is an open source contribution and is not maintained or documented by Project Athena.

 Shaders are best used as a very strong spice in a recipe.
 Attempt to keep them small and efficient.
 Shaders can produce marvelous and mind-blowing effects, but overuse can spoil the desired end effect.
 If you create a shader that has hundreds of lines of code, consider trimming it down if possible.

-If you find yourself in a position where a shader is causing trouble for you, remember that you can disable them in the Project Athena Interface.
+If you find yourself in a position where a shader is causing trouble for you, remember that you can disable them in the Athena Interface.